 Waiting rooms will be rearranged, magazines and other shared items might be eliminated.
 Coffee/water stations may be eliminated or at least reconsidered with precautions in place.

-Initial intake of patients may be revised to include questions regarding recent travel and symptoms such as fever, cough, shortness of breath and review of medical history.
-There should already be in place questions regarding medical history, medications, etc… but there will be a renewed sense of urgency about this information and checking the temperature and reviewing recent travel will be new.
+The initial intake of patients may be revised to include questions regarding recent travel and symptoms such as fever, cough, shortness of breath and review of medical history.
+There should already be in place questions regarding medical history, medications, etc… but there will be a renewed sense of urgency about this information, and checking the temperature and reviewing recent travel will be new.

 March 27, 2020

 We recognize that the continuation of care and not missing appointments are critical to recovery.

 |“While following the CDC precautions should significantly mitigate risk, allowing workers to alternatively access Telerehab services will allow everyone to continue to progress in their recovery while maintaining peace of mind,” says Matthew Landon, CSO.|

 Due to the COVID-19 pandemic, cancellation rates are currently between 10% to 25%, varying by geography.
 Telerehab is expected to help decrease the cancellation rate and keep workers progressing with their therapy.

 In response, we are immediately offering services to any injured worker who expresses any concern about in-person rehabilitation due to the Coronavirus.
 No additional authorization is needed.
 The worker can choose to transfer back to in-person care at any time.
 Please contact MTI if you do not wish to offer Telehrehab and want to make other arrangements.

 March 24, 2020